 - Whenever possible, use the same keys consistently throughout an application.
 For example, the "9" key is typically used to repeat a menu.
 Also, use the same keys for confirming or correcting input, e.g., "...if correct, press 1.
 To change your answer, press 2...".

 - Use the phrase "please press (x)" for the first menu choice only.
 "Please press" is too wordy to use throughout the menu; simply use "press (x)."

 - Service is available to Temple University departments and Temple University Health System (TUHS) sites located in properties owned or leased by Temple University.

-- A person from your department must be available to work with Computer Services in designing the phone application.
+- A person from your department must be available to work with Information Technology Services in designing the phone application.